 At the beginning of the month the school holds an Open House for prospective students, at which some current students serve as hosts.
 October is the kickoff for Trinity's Annual Appeal, which raises funds to keep tuition low for all families.
 All fall sports teams finish their seasons in October.
 A picture retake day is held for those students who missed the September picture day.
-Checklist Evaluations are sent home at the midpoint of the first semester, usually around October 15.
-These evaluations are the first across-the-board communication parents receive from faculty and provide a snapshot of the student's midsemester performance.
+Checklist Evaluations are sent home at the midpoint of the first semester.
+These evaluations are the first across-the-board communication parents receive from faculty and provide a snapshot of the student's mid-semester performance.

 The first of two junior drama performances are staged in mid-October.
-All sophomores and juniors take the PSAT just before the four-day Fall Break weekend.
+All sophomores and juniors take the PSAT shortly before the Fall Break weekend.